 Craig is a local Commercial Bank Manager with over 18 years’ experience.
 He has supported businesses across the County with their financial requirements which has created a diverse portfolio of businesses across a variety of sectors.
 These include Renewable Energy, International Trade, Manufacturing, Agriculture, Construction, and Hospitality.
 This has led to Craig developing strong relationships within the local community.

 Craig is married to Tanya and has two children attending Penair School.
 In his parent governor role Craig is able to use his professional skills to support the school to provide the best support to the students.

-Marie has always lived in Cornwall, and currently works for Cornwall Council managing a team that provides payroll and HR administration services to Cornwall Council directorates and schools, as well as academies and other employers who purchase a payroll service from the Council.
+Marie has always lived in Cornwall, and currently works for Cornwall Council managing a team that provides statutory payroll services to Cornwall Council directorates and schools, as well as academies and other employers who purchase a payroll service from the Council.

 Marie has been a Governor since 2014 and is currently the Safeguarding Governor.
-Marie also served as Vice Chair for a number of years and Safeguarding Governor.
+Marie also served as Vice Chair for a number of years.
 Marie feels privileged to serve on the Governing Board and gain a greater understanding about the work undertaken by the Headteacher and his staff in making continuous improvements to the school.

 Marie would like to ensure that all students receive not only the very best education but also leave the school as “well-rounded” individuals who have had a positive experience of school.

 Elizabeth is a healthcare governance improvement specialist with wide experience in leading and managing turnaround programmes in risk, assurance, regulatory and governance matters.
 Elizabeth set up her own independent consultancy in 2011.